JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

   measure of actual performance, because if
   I'm using my own network, there's probably other stuff going on too!
-They invert latency under load, and call it "responsiveness."
+They invert latency under load and call it "responsiveness."
 Because I measure consumption continuously on my own network (we don't and indeed _can't_ do this for other users), we can conclusively confirm that in my case,